NotSoShaby/AutomationInterviewJava/README.txt

 * Correct framework with pageobjects
 * The project is build with scalability in mind
 * First Java project I have ever written (I thought its worth mentioning)
+* You used Dave Haeffner's "the-internet" website as a testing and I really like this guy :)

 ____________
 IV.
 Summary: